SUPPORTER ROADMAP

 • Who does your friend want as supporters?

-• Where are the info sharing boundaries?
+• Where are the information sharing boundaries?
 What is your friend willing to share and what is to be kept private?

 • How does your friend want to communicate with each supporter or friend group (could be different depending on the relationship)?